josh-works/josh-works.github.io/_posts/2024-05-12-tongue-tie.md

 I've gone all the way around with [depression]({{ site.baseurl  }}{% link _posts/2021-07-28-depression.md %}), need to do an update to that post, but would posit that an emotional state and inner physical tension can have a relationship.
 I prefer the version of my body post-tongue-tie-release than pre.

 My climbing partner was subjected to near endless exclamations to myself about my own mouth.
 "I love my new mouth!"
-"I love taking my new mouth rock climbing!" "wow, that thing I said earlier about breathing and my diagram applies to breathing while climbing, too!
+"I love taking my new mouth rock climbing!" "wow, that thing I said earlier about breathing and my diaphragm applies to breathing while climbing, too!
 Amazing!"

 I could say more.